What does synchronize mean?

 Extra storage can easily add $100 or more to your final bill when it comes to buying new devices.
-By using Smart Sync, you won’t need to shell out for models with extra space when it comes to your PC or mobile device.
-By using Dropbox instead of your phone’s internal storage you won’t need to worry about deleting files to make room for new apps.
+By storing files and folders as online-only, content is now stored in the cloud instead of on your device’s internal storage.
+You won’t need to worry about deleting files to make room for new files or apps.

 Never be without files

 Whether it’s a meeting, a family reunion, or printing off an important document, you’ll never have to worry about leaving files at home or at work—it will all be there on your Dropbox account.
 That means you can access them from a phone, PC, laptop, tablet, even a computer at the library if you need.

 On your way to print a formal letter or your creative manuscript and spot an error?
 No problem, just edit in Dropbox via MS Office or G Suite.
 The changes will be saved across all your devices and you can print your finalized version.
 No more rushing around looking for a PC to remove a single typo, you can do it all on your iOS or Android phone.

 Storing files on your devices may seem the easiest solution.
 After all, it’s not often you need to go back over your text messages for that photo or name of a recommended restaurant.
 The problem is if your phone breaks or gets lost, so do all your files.
 Sure, you can attempt a file recovery, which can be expensive if you use a professional service, or you can just use the cloud.
 No matter what happens to your devices, file backup means all your docs and images are still safe and ready when you are.